Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: SNR Evolution

-As the FS sweeps up more material, the SN remnant transitions into the second, Energy-/Adiabatic-Conserving, phase.
+As the FS sweeps up more material, the SNR transitions into the second, Energy-/Adiabatic-Conserving, phase.
 This phase is often called the Sedov-Taylor phase after \citet{sed59} and \citet{tay50} who found self-similar descriptions of the expansion.
-When the swept-up material is approximately equal in mass to the ejecta material, the RS will cease moving outward and be driven inward, deeper into the ejecta, eventually proceeding all the way to the center of the SN remnant.
-Studying dust dynamics during the Sedov-Taylor phase would be fairly straightforward, since the plasma density, velocity, and pressure within the SN remnant are described smoothly.
+When the swept-up material is approximately equal in mass to the ejecta material, the RS will cease moving outward and be driven inward, deeper into the ejecta, eventually proceeding all the way to the center of the SNR.
+Studying dust dynamics during the Sedov-Taylor phase would be fairly straightforward, since the plasma density, velocity, and pressure within the SNR are described smoothly.
 However, because the dust grains are initially formed during the Free Expansion phase, a description that includes a transition between phases is required. \citet{tm99} found analytic solutions for this transition, describing the positions of the FS and RS through both phases.
 However, these do not include descriptions of the plasma properties needed to describe the grain dynamics (except as initial conditions) and ignore the effects of Rayleigh-Taylor instabilities along the RS.

-As the SN remnant expands and cools, ions within the SN remnant shell will combine with electrons and radiate photons.
-As the SN remnant outer shell becomes radiative, the FS will lose thermal pressure support and the expansion will be determined by the momentum within the shell \citep{blond98, drain11}.
-This third phase is the Momentum-Conserving phase, with the SN remnant shell slowing as it collects more surrounding material (this phase is also referred to as the ``snowplow'' phase because of this accumulating action).
-The snowplow phase typically begins around 50,000 years after the SN explosion but, since the typical grain lifetime is around 100,000 years \citep{drain11}, a detailed examination of the grain properties at the end of the Sedov-Taylor phase will be needed first, since the dust could be severely (possibly completely) ablated before reaching the snowplow phase.
+As the SNR expands and cools, ions within the SNR shell will combine with electrons and radiate photons.
+As the SNR outer shell becomes radiative, the FS will lose thermal pressure support and the expansion will be determined by the momentum within the shell \citep{blond98, drain11}.
+This third phase is the Momentum-Conserving phase, with the SNR shell slowing as it collects more surrounding material (this phase is also referred to as the ``snowplow'' phase because of this accumulating action).
+The snowplow phase typically begins around 50,000 yr after the SN explosion but, since the typical grain lifetime is around 100,000 yr \citep{drain11}, a detailed examination of the grain properties at the end of the Sedov-Taylor phase will be needed first, since the dust could be severely (possibly completely) ablated before reaching the snowplow phase.